ttytm/wthrr-the-weathercrab/README.md

 wthrr auto
 ```

-Example that uses Fahrenheit and mph as units and adds the hourly forecast for the day
+As a final example, we instruct wthrr to use Fahrenheit and mph as units and add the hourly forecast for the day

 ```
 wthrr -u f,mph -f -d